 Are you unsure of your career journey options?
 Do you need some advice on what your next step could look like?
 If so, this is the workshop for you!

-It's all about getting the right messages out in the world of communication.
 Communication is a broad area and opens the door to a variety of careers, depending on preferences and skills.
 A day might involve drafting creative web copy, coordinating information across social media channels, putting out a press release, or writing a promotions plan.

 The Bachelor of Communication degree is designed for students to develop skills to thrive in the media and communications industry nationally and internationally.
-It is future focused with a core of media communication and marketing craft, along with critical thinking, creative media content and professional practice.
+It is future-focused with a core of media communication and marketing craft, along with critical thinking, creative media content and professional practice.
 Students will be able to produce tailored content, manage campaigns, understand and manage web and social marketing, and evaluate analytics.

-At the School of Media Arts we provide innovative, interdisciplinary education that prepares students for a future in the creative industries.
+At the School of Media Arts, we provide innovative, interdisciplinary education that prepares students for a future in the creative industries.

-Experienced staff and industry standard facilities help you develop a unique range of skills and the ability to apply them in the professional world.
+Experienced staff and industry-standard facilities help you develop a unique range of skills and the ability to apply them in the professional world.
 There are always challenges for students entering a rapidly changing work environment.
-Innovation, expertise, team work and an awareness of contemporary communication strategies are highly valued.
+Innovation, expertise, teamwork and an awareness of contemporary communication strategies are highly valued.
 We are very conscious of the preparations necessary and believe that we provide a unique learning environment that encourages students to work collaboratively while developing a strong individual practice in a chosen field.
 We strive to provide students with the right mix of technical problem-solving and interpersonal skills, all informed by an awareness of professional expectations.

-Our course guides (prospectuses) will tell you everything you need to know about Wintec.
-They contain information about the Wintec campus, student life and the programmes we offer.
+The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
+It contains information about the Wintec campuses, student life, and the programmes that are on offer.